 Former US Congressman

 “Conservatives who support school choice and healthcare choice should join me in supporting energy choice.
 As conservatives, we are morally obligated to fight new tax proposals.
-APS' request to end net metering amounts to a tax on solar savings.
+Monopoly utilities request to end net metering amounts to a tax on solar savings.
 It also seeks to line the pockets of a regulated monopoly through government intervention.
 I am proud to join Barry Goldwater Jr. in leading the charge towards more energy competition and private investment."

 Immediate Past Chairman, Arizona Republican Party